srobo/website/_posts/2016-05-22-rgs-victorious-sr2016.md

 ## The challenge: *Sunny Side Up*

-For [this year's game][this-game], the competitors had to build and program robots to turn tokens so that their side faces upwards.
+For this year's game, the competitors had to build and program robots to turn tokens so that their side faces upwards.
 Additional points could be scored by moving suitable turned tokens into the robots' corner zone.
 Full details can be found in [the rulebook][rulebook].